 Sheet pan biscotti, you may be asking yourself?
 Yes, definitely!
 This is one of the easiest biscotti recipes you will ever make.
-In fact, my earliest recollection of my mom baking cookies is of this recipe.
-This was way before biscotti, and their 101 variations, were as popular as they are today.

-Memories of my mom's biscotti!
+Memories of my mom's biscotti

-After she placed her cookies in the oven, I was always around to dip my fingers into the bowl to lick the remaining cookie batter!
+My earliest recollection of my mom baking cookies is of this recipe.
+After she placed the batter in the oven, I immediately dipped my fingers into the bowl to lick up the batter!

 But to show you how they differ from traditional biscotti recipes that require a dough shaped into a log, I've decided to call these Sheet Pan Almond Biscotti.
 In case you're curious here's my Classic Almond Biscotti with Variations and Easy Anise Biscotti recipes that you can check out as well.